cycadacka/image-diff/README.md

 # image-diff

-Compares two images using the Canvas API
+Computes and displays the differences between two images using the Canvas API.